MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

 # Remote Assist Mobile Overview

 ###
 Dynamics 365 Remote Assist for mobile phones or tablets enables technicians to connect and collaborate with a remote expert on Microsoft Teams (desktop and mobile).
 Using live video calling, annotations, and high-resolution snapshots, they can share what they see with the expert to troubleshoot problems together, faster.
+[Watch a video on Dynamics 365 Remote Assist Mobile](https://www.youtube.com/watch?v=J-C6GE2gFYw&t=27s).
 ###
 Some of the differentiators for Remote Assist Mobile are that the mobile device allows easier physical access to confined or hard-to-reach spaces.
 Additionally, the familiarity with the mobile device allows users’ ease of use and easy access to other mobile apps that are part of your company workflows.
 ###